5 steps to uncovering your personal interiors style for your renovation

 How many times have you viewed the years latest interior trends and thought, I like that look, but will it date in years to come?
 Will I change my taste and decide I actually like something completely different now?

 I hear this all the time from people.
-There's one thing that i have learnt talking to countless people about their renovation.
+There's one thing that I have learnt, talking to countless people about their renovation.
 No one applies just one style to their home.

-So it makes sense to mix up the interiors styles and build something that conveys the mood and personality of your family for your home
+So it makes sense to mix up the interiors styles and build something that conveys the mood and personality of your family, for your home

 Step 1 - Pinterest is a great place to start

 If you haven't already created a board, Pinterest is a great resource to use whilst planning a renovation for the simple reason that it aggregates all of your images.
 You can make multiple boards and define each one by room.
+But if you just leave it there, you can quickly beomce overwhelmed.

 Step 2 - Pick 2 - 3 images per room